mpavlou/samplesizedev/README.md

 R package to calculate the sample size for the development of risk models for binary outcomes

-Related paper: **"An evaluation of sample size requirements for developing risk prediction models with binary outcomes"** published in BMC Medical Research Methodology https://doi.org/10.1186/s12874-024-02268-5
+Related papers: **"An evaluation of sample size requirements for developing risk prediction models with binary outcomes"** published in BMC Medical Research Methodology https://doi.org/10.1186/s12874-024-02268-5

 ### Why do we need 'samplesizedev'?